PARO FESTIVAL TRIP OVERVIEW

 Your tour in Bhutan will not be complete if you don’t hike the most popular Tiger Nest Temple.
 The hike is about 3 hours uphill walk.
 You can also take a pony if you are not confident to walk.
 The pony will only take you halfway towards Tiger Nest Temple.
 The temple clings 900m above Paro valley and it is one of the most iconic temples of Bhutan.

 After Lunch, visit the town of Paro.
 There are many cafes that offer good coffee and one that I can recommend is Heritage cafe.
 You get absolutely nice coffee.
 You can also visit the handicraft shop to buy souvenirs to take back home.

 Day 12: -Final Departure from Paro Airport.

 Please reconfirm all your services before you start the journey.
-Sometime the flight time may change due to sudden weather change in Bhutan.
+Reconfirm your flight tickets at least 72 hours before you leave the airport.
+Flight time may change due to sudden weather change in Bhutan.
 Check that your name in Visa and Tickets are same with your passport.